Ariana DeBose to Star in New Amazon Prime Psychological Thriller

 No further details about the plot, the rest of the cast, or the release date of the trailer or the film have yet been revealed.

-What is known so far is that Bridget Savage Cole and Danielle Krudy, who have already worked together on Blow the Man Downare in charge of directing and writing the script for this film, based on an original idea of their own.
+What is known so far is that Bridget Savage Cole and Danielle Krudy who already worked together on ‘Derribad al hombre’, are in charge of directing and writing the script for this film, based on an original idea of theirs.

-The film’s producers include Jason Blum (Paranormal Activities) or Lucas Joaquín (May Day), while executive production will fall to Chris McCumber and Jeremy Gold.
+The film’s producers include Jason Blum (‘Paranormal Activity’) or Lucas Joaquin (‘Mayday’), while the executive production will fall to Chris McCumber and Jeremy Gold.

 And it is that DeBose’s success at the 2022 Oscars has not gone unnoticed by anyone, after becoming the first openly queer Afro-Latina to win a Hollywood Academy Award for her performance.